 Contrary to popular belief, marketing isn’t at all that expensive.
 You can make use of social media and the likes to promote your business.
 It’s all about being creative and putting in the work to get people talking about you.

-Avoiding Common Mistakes Startups Make
+Avoiding Common Mistakes that Startups Make

 Now that we know what the common startup mistakes are, it’s time to learn what we can do to avoid them.
 And the biggest step to counter bad situations is to prepare for them.

-Create a Plan B
+Create A Plan B

 The mistakes startups make are actually pretty easy to avoid when you’re prepared.
 On top of your business plan, you need to develop a plan B when things go wrong.
 A business contingency plan and a business continuity plan can serve as your emergency manual.